Eighth Grade Elective Classes

 2nd Marking Period

-- Rec Games/Introduction to Strength & Conditioning: Take your performance to the next level!
+- Strength & Conditioning/Handball: Take your performance to the next level!
 In this 8th grade elective course, which rotates every other day with full court Team Handball, students can expect to be introduced to the fundamental movements of Bench Press, Squat, and Deadlift as a part of the “Workout of the Day” in our brand new training facility at PMS.
 Great emphasis will be placed on technique and safety while we help create the foundation for the transition to high school.
 This class is intended for overall general conditioning of the entire body.

 3rd Marking Period